-“Adding a variety of textures to the room through clever use of fabrics will really complete the space, and if you’ve opted for a white color scheme, these additions can be used to incorporate splashes of complimenting color to the room,” says Sam.
+“Adding a variety of textures to the room through clever use of fabrics will really complete the space, and if you’ve opted for a white colour scheme, these additions can be used to incorporate splashes of complimenting colour to the room,” says Sam.

 One instant way of bringing that salty coastal breeze into your home can be easily achieved with floor-sweeping curtains.
 Go for longer linen options that gather on the floor in tonal neutral shades to add to the relaxed laid-back feel of the look.

-Don’t forget, layered throws and knitted pillows are a key component of Coastal Grandma, so make sure every chair, sofa or bed is piled high with comfy accessories.
+Don’t forget, layered throws and knitted cushions are a key component of Coastal Grandma, so make sure every chair, sofa or bed is piled high with comfy accessories.

 Incorporate Simple Patterns

 “Whilst overall, the design should remain simplistic and natural; you shouldn’t be afraid to make use of some simple patterns.
-Adding patterned pillows to your sofas, or even opting for patterned curtains or a rug, will add to the beachside look.
-Just remember to stay within your color palette and don’t go too dark,” Sam advises.
+Adding patterned cushions to your sofas, or even opting for patterned curtains or a rug, will add to the beachside look.
+Just remember to stay within your colour palette and don’t go too dark,” Sam advises.